 ■ ■ ■At its meeting today, the Board decided to leave the cash rate unchanged at 2.0 per cent.

-Recent information suggests the global economy is continuing to grow, though at a slightly lower pace than earlier expected.
+Recent information suggests that the global economy is continuing to grow, though at a slightly lower pace than earlier expected.
 While several advanced economies have recorded improved growth over the past year, conditions have become more difficult for a number of emerging market economies.
 China's growth rate has continued to moderate.

 At today's meeting, the Board judged that there were reasonable prospects for continued growth in the economy, with inflation close to target.
 The Board therefore decided that the current setting of monetary policy remained appropriate.

-Over the period ahead, new information should allow the Board to judge whether the recent improvement in labour market conditions is continuing and whether the recent financial turbulence portends weaker global and domestic demand.
-Continued low inflation may provide scope for easier policy, should that be appropriate to lend support to demand.
+Over the period ahead, new information should allow the Board to judge whether the improvement in labour market conditions is continuing and whether the recent financial turbulence portends weaker global and domestic demand.
+Continued low inflation would provide scope for easier policy, should that be appropriate to lend support to demand.

 Source: Reserved Bank of Australia